jruther/research-proposal/README.md

 # Using the template
 1. All going well, you should now have the template open in front of you.
 You can open the proposal.tex file and have a read of the text in that file.
-   You might then try changing the authour of the document to your name and saving the file with `CTRL+S`.
+   You might then try changing the author of the document to your name and saving the file with `CTRL+S`.
 2. Upon saving an edit to the tex file, you should notice Visual Studio Code automatically compiling it into a pdf called proposal.pdf.
 If it doesn't happen automatically, try pressing `CTRL+ALT+B`.
-If that doesn't work, make sure you have install the LaTeX Workshop extension as above.
+If that doesn't work, make sure you have installed the LaTeX Workshop extension as above.
 If you have, try opening the command line and type `pdflatex --version` to make sure LaTeX is installed correctly.
 3. Open the pdf using Latex Workshop's pdf view with `CTRL+ALT+V`.
 If you are not familiar with the
    [Command Palette](https://code.visualstudio.com/docs/getstarted/tips-and-tricks#_command-palette)
    I recommend you start using it, by typing `CTRL+SHIFT+P` or `CMD+SHIFT+P`.
-   To view the pdf you can open the command palette and start typing `view latex pdf file`.
+   To view the pdf, you can open the command palette and start typing `view latex pdf file`.
 The option should be visible after a few keystrokes and then use the arrow keys and press enter to select it.
 3. Finally, I recommend committing the changes to your git repository and pushing those changes to GitHub.
 Again, I recommend you get used to using the Command Palette to commit and push using git.
+4. I recommend you install the Code Spell Checker in Visual Studio Code too.